Simon

 First demonstration of exponential speedup

 Simon's algorithm is the first real demonstration of quantum algorithms providing an exponential speedup over classical algorithm.
-Both and algorithms that we have seen so far provide a linear speedup over classical algorithms going from O(n) to O(1).
+Both Deutsch and Bernstein-Vazirani algorithms that we have seen so far provide a linear speedup over classical algorithms going from O(n) to O(1).

 Objective